A Day in the Kitchen

 • Preheat oven 375F/190C.

-• Dust a rolling pin with tapioca starch and roll out the pie crust dough on the parchment paper to approximately ¼" thickness.
-Work quickly so as not to soften the dough too much.
-If dough becomes too soft, place it back in the fridge for 15 minutes.
+• Dust a rolling pin with tapioca starch and roll out the pie crust dough on the parchment paper to approximately ⅛" thickness, or so it is 7-8 inches across.
+Working quickly and dust the rolling pin with tapioca starch as necessary to prevent sticking.

-• Mound the cooled apple pie filling in the center of the crust, leaving approximately a 2-inch border around it.
+• Mound the cooled apple pie filling in the center of the crust, leaving approximately a 1 to 1.5-inch border around it.
+(You may end up not using all the apple filling sauce.)

 • Scramble the egg well in a bowl with a fork.
 Brush the egg wash all over the pie crust.

-• Transfer the pie on the parchment to a baking sheet.
+• Transfer the pie on the parchment to a baking sheet if you did not do that at the beginning.

 Notes

-• Use whichever apple you like for apple pies.
-Granny Smith are good go-to apples, but you can also use Jazz, Pink Lady, Gala, etc.
+• Granny Smith are good go-to apples, but you can also use Golden Delicious, Gala, etc. or a combination.

 • Sprinkle sugar on the pie crust after you brush it with egg wash, if desired.